 iii.
 Seek help: Encourage your kid to ask for help when he is unable to handle tough situations instead of acting out his free-will.
 If he has any problem with other kids, then tell him to seek help from a teacher or an adult.

-- Reduce screen time: If your child is exposed to a lot of violent stuff, on TV, he is more likely to become aggressive.
+- Reduce screen time: If your child is exposed to violence on TV, he may become more aggressive.
 So, limit his screen time and engage him with physical play and educational games.

-- Introduce games that are gentle to play: If your toddler is destructive, and is often found to be throwing toys, breaking things, and kicking someone, then it’s a sign of anxiety and anger.
-Introduce him to gentle play such as, ‘petting the dogie’, ‘hugging the bear’, and so on.
+- Introduce games that are gentle to play: If your toddler tends to be destructive, and is often found to be throwing toys, breaking things, and kicking someone, then it’s a sign of anxiety and anger.
+Introduce him to gentle play such as, ‘petting the dogie, and so on.

 [ Read: Toddler Anger Management ]

 When your toddler is displaying aggressive behavior, look at the scenario through your child’s eyes.
-Be a child to understand your child.
 Empathize with him, accept his behavior, and act accordingly.
 It’s difficult to be empathetic with a toddler who has just hurt someone as our reflex is to give him a piece of our mind or yell at him.
 But, you can do a lot of other things!

 Dealing with toddler hitting and other challenging toddler behaviors